 Remote viewing is possible because we have another sense.
 This sense is not limited to perceiving dimensionality (angularity, mass), color, texture, etc. It can also perceive emotions, aspirations, expectations, intentions, outcomes and more, and is not limited to the present or even the past.
 Like any other sense, it is always on, though we may choose to ignore it.
 It mostly operates below our conscious awareness (impacting us nonetheless), and teachable skills are available to raise it to conscious awareness, so we may use it as yet another layer in our informed decision making process.

 Yesterday, I set an empty wine glass down on the counter.
-A small voice in me said, “that will fall and break there”.
+A small voice in me said, “that will fall and break there.”
 I ignored the affront to my choice of where to place a wine glass.
 Less than a minute later I brushed up against it and it fell and broke.

 The wine glass example is dubious but illustrative.
 As I inquire about this topic, it seems to validate suspicions I’ve had about the mechanics of mind.
 I wonder: could my life be made better or worse through repeatedly heeding or ignoring this sense?
 What do others perceive about my inner thoughts?
 Is it impossible for me to truly hide my feelings about someone?
 If I can’t, then wouldn’t I bear some responsibility for their behavior towards me?
 Maybe others can pick up on emotions in me that even I haven’t acknowledged.
 As long as I don’t shore up my messy emotions, they are out there for the world to perceive and respond back to, and I can’t fault the world for not shoring up their messy emotions in turn.
 What is its relationship to creativity?
 To intuition?
 To invention?
 What of ownership of thoughts?
 Are all my thoughts truly mine?

 It gets deeper: by what mechanism is it possible for us to perceive things that by all current scientific understanding we should not be able to perceive?
 What does it say about the nature of time if I can perceive something that hasn’t happened yet?
 What does it say about free will?
 Is the tired New Age saw “everything’s connected” actually true?
+The fact of this phenomena tells us something about the connected nature of space, the blurry nature of time, and the ability of consciousness to access both that we do not yet understand, and it points to fascinating areas of inquiry.

 Keep Reading: More About Remote Viewing